Chart Color Schemes

 Parafield Gardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Parafield Gardens has a high level of cultural diversity, with 42.5% of its population born overseas and 46.3% speaking a language other than English at home.
-The predominant religion in Parafield Gardens is Christianity, accounting for 36.4% of the population.
-Buddhism is notably overrepresented, comprising 7.6% compared to the regional average of 5.1%.
+Christianity is the predominant religion in Parafield Gardens, comprising 36.4% of the population.
+Buddhism is overrepresented compared to Greater Adelaide, making up 7.6% of Parafield Gardens' population, while the regional average is 5.1%.

 Frequently Asked Questions - Diversity